kingjinho/notes_os/ch2.computer_and_performance/README.md

 - `Data consistency is a big deal`
 - CPU :point_right: Register :point_right: Cache :point_right: Memory :point_right: Secondary Storage

 ## Interrupt

+- Polling
+    - CPU by itself send and receive data from IO devices
+    - Was possible when there were not a lot of peripherals
+    - How it works?
+        - Process data by CPU constantly checking the status of IO devices
+    - Problem with Polling?
+        - CPU participates in IO, rather than interpreting and executing commands

+- `As CPU participates in IO works, performance decreases`
+    - `Interrupt method solve this issue`

+- Interrupt with Metaphor
+    - Chef(CPU) has his/her assistant
+  > While chef is cooking, chef tells his/her assistant what to bring next and tell chef when it is done

+- `Interrupt increases system efficiency by managing CPU and data movement from storage`
+    - While data IO is in place, CPU performs other work
+    - IO manager, or device manager works as an assistant

+- Many types of interrupts, including IO interrupt

+### How Interrupt Works

+- Order
+    1. CPU sends IO order to IO manager
+    2. IO manager load data into memory or move data from memory to storage
+    3. When IO manager finishes work, notify CPU its completion

+    > !!!
+The completion signal that IO manager sends to CPU is called Interrupt !!!!

+    4. When CPU gets notified, it stops what is currently doing, handle transferred data
+- Why called interrupt?
+    - Because it is a signal that `Stop what you are doing now,and handle it`

+### Interrupt Number
+- Many peripheral devices these days
+- `Under Interrupt method, it numbers to identify which device has signaled CPU` :point_right: `Interrupt Number`
+- Instead of using each device's original name, OS used interrupt number to identify devices

+### How Interrupt Works in Detail
+- Use of Interrupt Vector
+    - CPU can order multiple IO work to IO manager at once, and I/O work can be done at once
+    - In this case, multiple interrupts arise, and it would be inefficient to generate each interrupt.
+        - Thus, it uses interrupt vector, which is an array of multiple interrupts
+- When interrupt happens, CPU receives an interrupt vector and figure out which interrupt to handle

+### DMA - Direct Memory Access
+- When OS uses polling, CPU has all authorities regarding memory and peripherals
+- After using interrupt, I/O manager is in charge of data I/O
+- There is a problem when CPU orders I/O manager to transfer data
+    - Only CPU has access to memory, I/O manager does not have an access
+- I/O manager needs access to memory, this is called `Direct Memory Access`
+- `I/O needs DMA authority to finish its work without CPU`
+- Under DMA
+    - CPU :point_right: DMA controller :point_right: I/O devices :point_right: DMA controller :point_right: Memory
+      :point_right: Interrupt

+### Memory Mapped I/O(MMIO)
+- DMA is a must when it comes to forming an interrupt system
+- However, things get messy with DMA
+    - In memory, it contains data for CPU and data for I/O, all mixed up
+    - If memory puts data coming through DMA anywhere, It is going to be hard to manage
+    - `Thus, We adopt a method segregating area for CPU data from area for data from DMA `
+- A method that allocating certain amount of space in memory to I/O work is called `Memory Mapped I/O`

 # Parallel Processing